ajcwebdev/ajcwebdev/README.md

 ## Tutorials

-I write words to explain things about stuff.
+I write words to explain stuff about things.

 ### Frameworks and Build Tools